ESPRESSO BLEND

 • process Washed

-Bourbon is a natural mutation of Typica originating from La Réunion {until 1848 known as Île Bourbon}.
-The coffee was planted in 1708 by the French, who acquired seeds from the Dutch, who in turn acquired them from Yemen.
-Colour of the cherries is due to a recessive gene, cherries can be either pink, yellow, orange, or red when ripe.
+Bourbon is a natural mutation of Typica originating from La Réunion, formerly known as Île Bourbon.
+Cherries can be either red, yellow, orange or pink when ripe.
 Bourbon is 1/3rd more productive than Typica.

 Brew guide